Kharlamov Boris Valerianovich

 Reproduction methods:

-Genus. in 1889 in Novgorod; Russian; Higher education: graduated from the Faculty of Law of Leningrad University and 3 years of the Academy of Arts.
-Participant of the First World War and the Civil War.
-In 1918–1921 - actor at the Goznak Theater; in 1921–1922 - in the Petrozavodsk theater; in 1922–1923 – in the provincial demonstration theater in Vitebsk; in 1923–1924 - at the Smolensk Theater; in 1924 - at the Yalta Theater; in 1924–1925 - in theaters in Kharkov; in 1925 - again in Petrozavodsk; in 1927–1929 - actor and director of the Krasnodar Drama and Comedy Theater; in 1934–1935 - actor of the Dnepropetrovsk Russian Theater named after.
-M. Gorky; since 1936 - actor of the Crimean State Drama Theater named after.
-M. Gorky; in 1942–1944 – director and chief director of the Crimean State Drama Theater named after.
-M. Gorky; arrested 07/13/1944 UNKGB Odessa region; sentenced by OS NKVD of the USSR on November 25, 1944 under Art.
-58-3 by 8 years of correctional labor camp.
-Arrived at the camp in the Komi Autonomous Soviet Socialist Republic on December 20, 1945 from Vologda; according to some information, in 1946 he was transferred to Vorkuta, to the city theater, in 1946–1956 - actor, artist and director of the Vorkuta Musical and Drama Theater; released on August 25, 1951 after serving his sentence, taking into account credits for working days; left for Vorkuta.
-In 1957 he moved to Leningrad.
-He died in Leningrad, in the House of Stage Veterans, 10/07/1963.
-Rehabilitated by the Prosecutor's Office of the Autonomous Republic of Crimea on 03/03/1994.According to my sister's recollections:
+Born in 1889 in Novgorod; Russian; higher education: graduated from the law faculty of Leningrad University and 3 courses of the Academy of Arts.
+Participant in the First World War and the Civil War.
+In 1918-1921 - actor in the Goznak theater; in 1921-1922 - in the Petrozavodsk theater; in 1922-1923 - in the provincial show theater of the city of Vitebsk; in 1923-1924 - in the Smolensk theater; in 1924 - in the Yalta theater; in 1924-1925 - in the theaters of Kharkov; in 1925 - again in Petrozavodsk; in 1927-1929 - actor and director of the Krasnodar Drama and Comedy Theater; in 1934-1935 - actor of the Dnepropetrovsk Russian Theater named after M. Gorky; Since 1936 – actor of the Crimean State Drama Theater named after M. Gorky; in 1942-1944 – director and chief director of the Crimean State Drama Theater named after M. Gorky.
+Arrested on 13.07.1944 by the NKGB Directorate of the Odessa Region.
+Sentenced by the OS NKVD of the USSR on 25.11.1944 under Art.
+58-3 of the Criminal Code of the RSFSR to 8 years in a labor camp.
+Arrived at the camp in the Komi ASSR on 20.12.1945 from Vologda; according to some sources, in 1946 he was transferred to Vorkuta, to the city theater, in 1946-1956 – actor, artist and director of the Vorkuta Musical and Drama Theater.
+Released on 25.08.1951 after serving his term, taking into account working days.
+Departed for the city of Vorkuta.
+In 1957, he moved to Leningrad.
+He died in Leningrad, at the House of Stage Veterans, on October 7, 1963.
+He was rehabilitated by the Prosecutor's Office of the Autonomous Republic of Crimea on March 3, 1994.According to my sister's recollections:

-Genus. in 1889 in St. Petersburg, in the family of a lawyer.
+Born in 1889 in St. Petersburg, the son of a lawyer.
 Graduated with honors from the 6th classical gymnasium.
-Entered the Academy of Arts.
-Repin and to the acting and directing department of the art school.
-Participant in World War I, then in the Civil War.
-Since 1921 worked at the Pushkin Theater in Petrograd.
-The beginning of the war found the theater troupe in Yalta, occupied by German troops in November 1941.
-After the liberation of Yalta in 1944. arrested and sentenced to 12 years in labor camp.
-He served his sentence in the Vorkuta camp.
-After rehabilitation he returned to Leningrad.
+Entered the Repin Academy of Arts and the acting and directing department of the art school.
+Participant in World War I, then the Civil War.
+From 1921, he worked at the Pushkin Theater in Petrograd.
+The outbreak of war found the theater troupe in Yalta, occupied by German troops in November 1941.
+After the liberation of Yalta in 1944, he was arrested and sentenced to 12 years in a labor camp.
+He was imprisoned in the Vorkuta labor camp.
+After rehabilitation, he returned to Leningrad.

 Documents (1)